-- the transactions carried out during the Year had been entered into in accordance with the relevant provisions of the Contractual Arrangements; - no dividends or other distributions had been made by the PRC Operating Entities to the holders of its equity interests which are not otherwise subsequently assigned or transferred to the Group; - other than the Contractual Arrangements, no new contracts had been entered into, renewed and/ or reproduced between the Group and the PRC Operating Entities during the Year; and - the Contractual Arrangements had been entered into in the ordinary and usual course of business of the Group, are on normal commercial terms and had been entered into according to the agreements governing them which are fair and reasonable so far as the Group is concerned, and in the interest of the Company and its Shareholders as a whole.
+- 1. the transactions carried out during the Year had been entered into in accordance with the relevant provisions of the Contractual Arrangements; - 2. no dividends or other distributions had been made by the PRC Operating Entities to the holders of its equity interests which are not otherwise subsequently assigned or transferred to the Group; - 3. other than the Contractual Arrangements, no new contracts had been entered into, renewed and/ or reproduced between the Group and the PRC Operating Entities during the Year; and - 4. the Contractual Arrangements had been entered into in the ordinary and usual course of business of the Group, are on normal commercial terms and had been entered into according to the agreements governing them which are fair and reasonable so far as the Group is concerned, and in the interest of the Company and its Shareholders as a whole.

 Pursuant to Rule 14A.56 of the Listing Rules, the Board engaged the auditor of the Company to report on the Group's continuing connected transaction in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
-The auditor has issued an unqualified letter containing findings and conclusions in respect of the continuing connected transactions disclosed above in accordance with Rule 14A.56 of the Listing Rules, with an emphasis of matter paragraph in relation to the fact that the Company is not required to establish and announce an annual cap in respect of the continuing connected transactions in connection with the Exclusive Business Cooperation Agreement for the year ended 31 December 2022.
+The auditor has issued an unqualified letter containing findings and conclusions in respect of the continuing connected transactions disclosed above in accordance with Rule 14A.56 of the Listing Rules, with an emphasis of matter paragraph in relation to the fact that the Company is not required to establish and announce an annual cap in respect of the continuing connected transactions in connection with the Exclusive Business Cooperation Agreement for the year ended 31 December 2023.
 The auditor also concluded in the letter that nothing has come to their attention that causes them to believe that (a) the continuing connected transactions disclosed above have not been approved by the Board; (b) the continuing connected transactions disclosed above were not entered into, in all material respects, in accordance with the relevant agreements governing such transactions; and (c) any dividends or other distributions have been made by Dinglian Technology to holders of the equity interests of Dinglian Technology which are not otherwise subsequently assigned or transferred to the Group.
-A copy of the auditor's letter has been provided by the Company to the Stock Exchange in accordance with Rule 14A.57 of the Listing Rules.